code-Harsh247/coolMusicThingy/Readme.md

 # cool Music Thingy

-A computer vision application that allows you to play guitar chords by showing different finger gestures to your webcam.
+A computer vision application that allows you to play chords by showing different finger gestures to your webcam.

 ## Overview